-What Adults Forget About Friendship After Childhood: Incorporating Childlike Joy Into Adult Bonds
+Reminders Of What Adults Forget About Friendship After Childhood

 Friendship can be an important part of life at every age, but these connections tend to look different in childhood and adolescence than they do in adulthood.
 What exactly is it about childhood friendships that makes them so fulfilling and blissful, and how can adult friendships incorporate more of these elements—even while juggling life responsibilities and busier schedules?
 Writer Rhania Cohen authored a piece in The Atlantic on this very topic.
-Here, we’ll share a few highlights from Cohen’s piece about what adults forget about friendship, and then we’ll explore strategies for making and strengthening fulfilling platonic bonds as adults.
+Here, we’ll share a few highlights from Cohen’s piece about what adults forget about friendship and childhood friendship qualities, and then we’ll explore strategies for making and strengthening fulfilling platonic bonds as adults.
+These strategies can serve as reminders of what adults forget about friendship, bringing some childlike joy into adult bonds, which may also help with friendship maintenance in adult friendships.

-What adults often forget about friendship: Key elements of childhood connections
+What adults forget about friendship: Key elements of childhood connections

 The creation of a shared culture among childhood friends